This course provides the study of the properties and the behavior of matter. Emphasis is placed on laboratory work and chemical problem solving.

 The academic school day begins at 9 a.m. and ends at 1 p.m. for most classes.
 Students must arrive on campus no later than 8:55 a.m.
 To report a legitimate and unavoidable absence related to health or a family emergency, parents must contact the Summer Semester office at 404.765.4400 as well as the classroom teacher.
 It is the student's responsibility to schedule a time with the teacher to make up missed work.
 If a student misses more than 10 percent (eight hours) of either a four-week or three-week course, the academic dean has the right to remove the student from the course and deny credit.
 If a student needed remediation due to two Ds, the student may be allowed to remain in the course without transcript credit.
 The school is not obligated to refund payment should a student's absenteeism exceed the eight-hour limit.

-Note: There will be no class the week of July 4 - 8, in observance of Independence Day.
+Note: There will be no class the week of July 2 - 6, in observance of Independence Day.
+Classes end in June with the exception of online courses and course travel.

 All Woodward Academy rules regarding student behavior apply to the summer sessions.
 Students are expected to behave in a mature and responsible manner at all times, respecting each other's desire to learn and develop to her or his fullest potential.
 The program director may at any time require a student to leave the program if her or his conduct is disruptive.
 A student who is dismissed under such circumstances is not eligible for a tuition refund.
 Students are expected to uphold the traditions of an academic community in which all members accept responsibility to do their own work and to give credit to sources that they use.
 They are expected to respect the Woodward Academy Honor Code which does not tolerate lying, cheating, or plagiarism.
 Dress at the Summer Semester is informal, but should be neat, clean, and appropriate.